JustOpenSource/fatalshootings/README.md

 $ mongo
 ```

-Create a directory called `data` and then inside that put a directory named `db`.
+Create a directory `data` and then inside that put a directory `db`.

 mac:
 ```